EUCF BID ALLOCATION SYSTEM

 - In case a region filled less bids than the minimum, the region(s) with the worst team(s) will pass it bid(s) to reach the minimum.

-Women's and Mixed EUCF features 12 teams.
-The same rules apply, however, with 2 automatic bids per region and 2 wildcard bids being awarded.
+Women's EUCF features 16 teams.
+The same rules apply, however, with 2 automatic bids per region and 6 wildcard bids being awarded.
+The maximum number of teams from the same nation is 6.

 Algorithm how to determine the number of bids per Region in the open division